Religion & Thought

 Follow-up reporting in 2019 and 2020 showed that the Chief Rabbinate was not eager to grant kosher certification to restaurants opening on Shabbat even when owners argued that no direct Sabbath desecration was taking place.
 One Jerusalem Post report on Bab al-Yemen described the owner's claim that food was prepared in advance, heated on Shabbat-friendly equipment, and paid for before or after Shabbat.
 Another report described the wider legal and policy dispute over whether such a restaurant should receive kashrut certification at all.

 This distinction matters.
 "Can one imagine a halakhically structured meal service on Shabbat?" is not the same question as "Will the official rabbinate certify a restaurant that does it?"
-The second question runs through institutional policy, public symbolism, and communal boundary-setting, not only technical law.
+The second question runs through institutional policy, public symbolism, and communal boundary-setting, not technical law alone.

 Why the phrase still misleads people